Underground power line: History

 During the 20th century direct-buried cable became commonplace.

 Comparison

 Aerial cables that carry high-voltage electricity and are supported by large pylons are generally considered an unattractive feature of the countryside.
 Underground cables can transmit power across densely populated areas or areas where land is costly, environmentally sensitive, or aesthetically sensitive.
 Underground and underwater crossings may be a practical alternative to crossing rivers.

-For example, as of 2024, the Public Service Commission of Wisconsin determined that the installation cost of a 69-kilovolt aboveground power line is $284,000 per mile.
-In contrast, an equivalent underground line costs $1.5 million per mile.
+The capital costs of underground power lines are typically significantly higher than for a suspended line along the same route.
+As an example, in 2024 the Public Service Commission of Wisconsin determined that the installation cost of a 69-kilovolt underground costs $1.5 million per mile, compared to only $284,000 per mile for an equivalent above-ground line.
 As ratepayers ultimately bear these costs, utilities exercise discretion in selecting which lines to bury.